fabstorres/fabstorres/README.md

 As of 01-08-26, my latest project, **Fabs Chat** (multi-modal chatbot/chat app), is live for beta users at [fabs.chat](https://fabs.chat/).

-Note: A recent update has temporarily affected model usage.
-A fix is expected and should be released later today.

 Side notes: Attachment support and resumable streams are currently disabled.
 These features are expected to be re-enabled by 01-16-26.

 Preview: